Hepatorenal syndromeCirrhosis - hepatorenal; Liver failure - hepatorenal

 - Weight gain

-- Yellow skin (jaundice, a symptom of the underlying liver disease)
+- Yellow skin (jaundice, a symptom of liver disease)

 Exams and Tests

-This condition is diagnosed when other causes of kidney failure are ruled out by the appropriate tests.
+This condition is diagnosed after testing to rule out other causes of kidney failure.

-A physical examination does not directly reveal kidney failure.
-However, the exam will usually show signs of chronic liver disease, including:
+A physical exam does not detect kidney failure directly.
+However, the exam will very often show signs of chronic liver disease, such as:

 - Other signs of liver failure